ShareInfocetly/self-intro/README.md

 I am Currently persuing Btech degree in ElectronicS and Communication Engineering Intrested in Coding and to learn new programming languages

+# self-intro
+Hi!
+My name is "Aadith Sunil"
+I am pursuing Btech degree in  Computer science and engineering Intrested in coding